ALIGNet: Partial-Shape Agnostic Alignment via Unsupervised Learning: Results and Evaluation

 \subsection{Limitations}

 We note that a grid-based deformation limits the space of transformations that the shape can undergo for alignment.
-A finer resolution increases the degrees of freedom and becomes more susceptible to implausible deformations, which we have shown can be mitigated with an appropriate regularization mechanism.
-While the proposed approach produces complex deformations even with regularization, we recognize that such a step in itself results in a confinement of the deformation expressiveness. \rev{The proposed approach cannot handle large differences in topologies.} Furthermore, our grid-based deformation would not be an appropriate method of transformation for shapes with articulations.
+A finer resolution increases the degrees of freedom and becomes more susceptible to implausible deformations, which we have shown can be mitigated with an appropriate regularization mechanism. \revb{However, as can be seen in Figure~\ref{fig:grid_res}, when the degree of deformation is too large compared to the network size, even our regularization term will not suffice.} While the proposed approach produces complex deformations even with regularization, we recognize that such a step in itself results in a confinement of the deformation expressiveness. \rev{The proposed approach cannot handle large differences in topologies.} Furthermore, our grid-based deformation would not be an appropriate method of transformation for shapes with articulations. \revb{We have shown how to incorporate an unsupervised global orientation estimation into \ourmethod{} in Figure~\ref{fig:grot}.
+However, these results suggest that a more comprehensive solution may be necessary to achieve higher orientation and shape alignment quality.}